BDC Hamburger Icon

 What is revenue?

-Revenue is the gross amount of money a business earns over a specified period.
-The number is often noted as “total sales” or another figure that indicates the total amount the company brought in.
-Businesses generate this money from many different avenues, but the figure does not include business loans taken out during the covered period.
+Revenue is the total amount of money a business earns over a specified period.
+The number is often noted as “total sales” or another figure that indicates the entire amount the company brought in.
+Businesses can generate this money from many different avenues, but the figure does not include business loans taken out during the covered period.

 If you're looking at a cash flow statement, revenue is usually the number listed on the top line.